DataScience-in-Tourism/Chapter-16-Text-Representation-and-Word-Embeddings/README.md

 # Install the dependencies.
 pip install -r requirements.txt

-# Install the dependencies from requirements_pinned.txt to use the same versions a in this notebook
+# install the dependencies according the requirements_pinned.txt if you want to us the same library versions

 # Use your preferred IDE in order to run the notebooks
 ```